Last Updated on

 Crowders Mountain State Park

-At Crowders Mountain State Park in Gaston County, you can hike around a lake and along a creek, but the parks two peaks (Crowders Mountain and The Pinnacle) are home to the best views.
+Crowders Mountain State Park in Gaston County is the first of a few mountains near Charlotte that we mentioned in our guide to daytrips from Queen City.
+Here, you can hike around a lake and along a creek, but the parks two peaks (Crowders Mountain and The Pinnacle) are home to the best views.

-Crowders Trail (2.5 miles) will lead you to the top of Crowders Mountain and you can see Charlotte’s skyline on clear days.
-Pinnacle Trail (2 miles) takes you to the top of the second and highest peak.
+Crowders Trail (2.5 miles, White Diamond) will lead you to the top of Crowders Mountain and you can see Charlotte’s skyline on clear days.
+Pinnacle Trail (2 miles, Orange Circle) takes you to the top of the second and highest peak.
 The Pinnacle is also the highest point in Gaston County at 1,705 feet.

 Flat Top Tower Hike